|240 Door Vinyl Stripe Kits

 install it, you should trim it to about 1/4 to 3/8 inch

-240 doors.
-Where the door appears like this with a
+240 door where the door appears like this with a

-overhang, the vinyl is folded over the edge and under
+overhang, the vinyl is trimmed and folded over the edge and under

-under the overhang.
-It will be important to first
+the overhang.
+Again, it will be important to first

 clean this underside